Biology concepts – synergism, multidrug resistant cancers

 The anti-inflammatory mechanisms of myrrh are just being worked out as well.
 Recent studies from South Korea indicate that myrrh stops the inflammatory process by inhibiting the production of molecules that promote inflammation.
 Their indicates that myrrh turns off the enzymes that produce nitric oxide, prostaglandins, and some inflammatory cytokines (messengers that have many effects) when inflammation was stimulated by LPS, a cell wall component of many bacteria called lipopolysaccarhide, also called endotoxin.
 LPS is responsible for things like septic shock and necrotizing enterocolitis.

-But even they did not suspect the wonders of myrrh.
-It is cancer that one myrrh component is turning out to be a gift.
+But even they did not suspect all the wonders of myrrh.
+It is with cancer that one myrrh component is turning out to be a gift.
 There are several species of myrrh trees, and a couple, C. mukul and C. molmol, contain a compound called guggulsterone (I love saying that name out loud – go ahead, it’s fun).
-Guggulsterone is not necessarily toxic to cancer cells by itself, but it may solve a big problem in that currently affects many cancer treatments.
+Guggulsterone is not necessarily toxic to cancer cells by itself, but it may solve a big problem that currently affects many cancer treatments.

-Enter guggulsterone (let’s call it GGS for short) – shows that this compound can reverse MDR in several types of cancer.
-The mechanism is just now being uncovered, GGS can act as a competitive inhibitor of P-gp, meaning that it is pumped out just like the cancer drugs.
-But the more time P-gp spends pumping out GGS, the less time it is pumping out cancer drug, so it is more effective.
+Enter guggulsterone (let’s call it GGS for short) – shows that this compound from myrrh can reverse MDR in several types of cancer.
+The mechanism is just now being uncovered; GGS can act as a competitive inhibitor of P-gp, meaning that it is pumped out just like the cancer drugs.
+But the more time P-gp spends pumping out GGS, the less time it is pumping out cancer drug, so it becomes more effective.
 It does not appear that GGS stops production of P-gp or other actors in this play, it just keeps them busy – but it does it without being toxic.
 This is a pharmacokinetic effect, one drug (GSS) has an effect on how another drug (cancer drug) is acted on by the cells, in this case by keep the drug in the cancer cell much longer.

 In the cases of and , very new studies show that GGS in combination with the cancer drug gemcitabine, works much better than the drug alone.
 The combination causes higher levels of apoptosis in these cancers, perhaps through the action of keeping more drug in the cancer cells, but GGS may have other cytotoxic effects as well.